zaiisao/Documentation/en/Interactive Broadcast/web_in_app.md

 ### Import the HTML5 plugin

 To import the HTML5 plugin, call  `AgoraRTS.init` and `AgoraRTS.proxy` after creating the client.

+<div class="alert info">We recommend calling the <code>AgoraRTS.init</code> method immediately after loading the webpage to reduce the render time of the first video frame.</div>

 ```javascript
 var client = AgoraRTC.createClient({ mode: "live", codec: "h264"});